bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 - `REJECTED`: no accepted recipients and explicit rejection facts are present;
 - `UNKNOWN`: no reliable acceptance fact is available.

 Normal, pooled, asynchronous, and `withOpenConnection` sends all pass through the same translation.
 Custom mailers and logging-only mode complete successfully with `UNKNOWN`, because Simple Java Mail did not observe their server interaction.
-A pooled Angus transport may retain the preceding SMTP reply, so the adapter compares reply state before and after a failed attempt and never attaches an unchanged old response to the new failure.
+Angus uses code `0` with an empty response when a response read fails, and can report EOF for command `.` when the final reply after `DATA` is lost.
+Neither is treated as an SMTP rejection: the result is `UNKNOWN`, the provider's speculative valid-unsent group is cleared, and only recipient rejections known from earlier RCPT replies are retained.
+A pooled Angus transport may also retain the preceding SMTP reply, so the adapter compares reply state before and after a failed attempt and never attaches an unchanged old response to the new failure.

 Gotchas:

 - A `250` reply confirms SMTP submission, not mailbox delivery.
-- `UNKNOWN` can mean that the connection failed after acceptance.
+- A timeout, reset, or EOF while awaiting the final reply after `DATA` is `UNKNOWN`: the server may have accepted the message without the client receiving that fact.
 Do not turn it into an automatic retry without duplicate protection.
 - `PARTIALLY_ACCEPTED` means retrying the whole original envelope can duplicate mail for recipients already accepted.
 - Submission failures invalidate the current pooled transport; successful results release it normally.